 Alternative Dispute Resolution (ADR) is a collective term for processes such as mediation, arbitration, and expert determination.
 These processes enable parties to resolve their disputes without the need for litigation.

-Court action can often be expensive, so finding a solution using ADR may be quicker and cheaper.
+Court action can often take considerable time, so finding a solution using ADR may be more efficient for both parties.

 ADR usually takes place before a matter goes to court.
 However, in some cases ADR may be court-directed.

 Types of ADR

 Mediation is a process where a neutral third party, called a mediator, helps parties negotiate a mutually acceptable agreement.

 We encourage the use of Alternative Dispute Resolution (ADR) as it’s a flexible, less complex and often a more efficient method to resolving IP disputes before taking more formal legal action.

 Mediation is an attractive option for parties that:

 - place a premium on the preservation or enhancement of their relationship,